alexwbt/tecky-project-3/README.md

 * Create/Edit Problem
     * list of custom block for creator to choose
     * blockly editor for creator to write test case and solution with blockly
-    * text area for problem discription
+    * text area for problem description
     * input for title
 * Canvas
     * canvas require toggle